 If you’re facing a DWI charge in the State of Texas, you’re most likely feeling frustrated, confused, or even annoyed.
-And because there are so many questions to which you may not know the answer, you might even be a little scared.
+Because there are so many questions to which you may not know the answer, you might even be a little scared.
 There’s a good chance you’ll be facing some penalties, and you may not know how bad it’s really going to get.
 The extent of your punishment will depend on the circumstances of your case, whether it’s your first offense, and whether you have a good lawyer working on your behalf.
 Here are some common questions that many people ask when they’re faced with a DWI in Texas.

 In most cases, it will be a probation.
 For a misdemeanor DWI charge, it can’t be more than 2 years.
 But for felonies, the maximum is 10 years.
 The terms of your DWI probation will be part of a set of statutes, so there isn’t a great deal of room for negotiation in terms of what the court can do once you agree to a probation.
 Most of the conditions for a DWI probation in the State of Texas will at least include:

-- Regular drug and alcohol evaluations by a licensed professional.
+-Regular drug and alcohol evaluations by a licensed professional.

-- A DWI Safety Education course and a Victim Impact Panel.
+-A DWI Safety Education course and a Victim Impact Panel.

-- A certain number of community service hours.
+-A certain number of community service hours.

 Be sure to speak to a qualified attorney for more information.